ubco-db/EmbedDB-Desktop/docs/usageInfo.md

 Configure the number of bytes per page and the minimum erase size for your storage medium.

-*Note: it is not necessary to allocate the index and varPages pages if you are not using them.
-If you do with to use these options, you must enable them in [Other Parameters](#other-parameters)*.
+*Note: it is not necessary to allocate the nVarPages pages if you are not using variable data.
+If you do wish to use these options, you must enable them in [Other Parameters](#other-parameters)*.

 **Page and Erase Size**
 ```c